 In PSTN with analogue signaling a PCM has another multi-frame structure that is used for Channel Associated signaling (CAS).
-This is based on time-slot 16 that is sub-multiplexed to carry signaling bits for voice timeslots on the same PCM line.
+This used to be based on time-slot 16 that was sub-multiplexed to carry signaling bits for voice timeslots on the same PCM line.
 This CAS related multi-framing is completely independent of the multi-framing for ISDN.
 Even if both of these multi-frame structures are used on the same PCM connection, they are independent.
-If multi-framing or frame sync is lost the alarm system may produce alarms related to both at the same time and these need to be correlated but otherwise, really the two multi-framings are independent.
+If multi-framing or frame sync is lost, the alarm system in a network node may produce alarms related to both at the same time and these need to be correlated but otherwise, really the two multi-framings are independent.
+Since the timeslot 16 multi-framing was needed for analogue signaling and analogue signaling is rarely used nowadays, the timeslot 16 multi-framing is largely a historical phenomenon.

 To conclude the discussion of PCM: it carries raw uni- or bi-directional bitstreams called channels in timeslots.
-A channel may be allocated to a user or a telephone conversation and it carries no overhead for management of other purposes.
+A channel may be allocated to a user or a telephone conversation and it carries no overhead for management or other purposes.
+Also the fact that a channel has constant speed of transmission and the fact that there is no explicit address information in the channel are interlinked: variable speed channel always needs at least locally significant address information in the channel to identify the channel boundaries.